How to Build Your Own ChatGPT or Any LLM

 Determination of response quality:

 To train the language model based on human feedback, the Proximal Policy Optimization (PPO) algorithm is used.
-This algorithm is based on maximizing the rewards obtained during training, allowing for progressive improvement in the responses generated by the model.
+This algorithm is based on maximizing the rewards obtained during training, allowing for progressive improvement of the responses generated by the model.

 Importance of balance:

-During this stage, it is essential to strike an appropriate balance between human feedback and the reward model.
+During this stage, it is essential to find an appropriate balance between human feedback and the reward model.
 Both elements are key to achieving effective learning and continuous improvement in the quality of the responses generated by the LLM.

 References: